PaloAltoNetworks/gaia/doc/documentation.md

 Type: `string`

-The rql query for the alert.
+The RQL query for the alert.

 ##### `valid`